Gravitational Wave Opacity from Gauge Field Dark Energy: Modulation of Gravitational Wave Amplitude

 \subsection{Detection}

 Will future gravitational wave observatories be able to detect the $\sim1\%$ modulation that we predict in this dark energy scenario?
-We first note that this effect is strongest for GWs emitted at a scale factor $a/a_0\sim0.5$ or $z \sim 1$.
-So detection requires a well-measured GW standard siren and a well-measured source redshift in the vicinity of $z\sim 1$.
-Next, we consider the current and proposed observatories consisting of advanced LIGO and its extended network (HLV plus Japan and India), the Einstein Telescope, and LISA.
+There are many new GW observatories planned for the next decades, but only a few with the sensitivity and frequency range to meet our needs.
+This effect is strongest for GWs emitted at a scale factor $a/a_0\sim 0.5$ or $z \sim 1$, as seen in Fig.~\ref{fig:opacitye}.
+Hence, detection requires a well-measured GW standard siren and a well-measured source redshift in the vicinity of $z\sim 1$.